KlutzyBubbles/lc-better-emotes/ModPackage/README.md

 # BetterEmotes

+NOTE: As of v1.4.1 MoreEmotes compatbility is dropped in favor of VR support, this means you will NOT see players emotes who use MoreEmotes.

 ## Issues (incompatiblities)

+LCVR compatibility is done by enabling disableSelfEmote for anyone who has VR which stops overriding the animation controller, this also means if you have disableSelfEmote enabled no one else will see you emote.

 There are config options to disable the speed changing and self emoting, these automatically get turned on when there is a known mod that isn't compatible present.
 But they can be turned on in the config if needed.